Financial aid to help make your veterinarian education affordable.

 Partial tuition scholarships are awarded to student with financial need under the auspices of the Polonians, a national organization that promotes Polish heritage and culture.
 The awards are made in memory of Stephen R. Kopycinski, a former administrator at St. George’s University.
 Preference is given to students of Polish descent; however, students of all heritages have received these awards.
 This award is a grant and does not have to be repaid.

 All students applying for need-based scholarship programs must fill out a FAFSA and include financial information, including students who are not borrowing federal loans.

-Students accepted to the University after the scholarship application deadline will have a deadline of 2 weeks from the date of their initial deposit.
+Students accepted to the University after the scholarship application deadline will have a deadline of 2 weeks from the date of their initial deposit/promotion.